JohnnyPJr/SwiftUIFlow/DEVELOPMENT.md

    - Only one presented at a time via `currentModalCoordinator`
    - Modal navigation finds appropriate coordinator via `canHandle()`
    - Fixed bug: ensure `router.present()` is called before delegating to modal coordinator

+5. **CoordinatorView Modal Rendering Fix** ✅
+   - Fixed modal sheet rendering to use modal coordinator's buildView()
+   - Previously used parent coordinator's router/factory (incorrect)
+   - Now uses `coordinator.currentModalCoordinator.buildView(for: route)`
+   - Modal coordinators build views using their own router/factory instance, not the parent's
+   - Essential for complex modal flows with independent navigation stacks

 ## Key Architectural Decisions